-First, beneficiaries may have the option to enroll in COBRA health insurance if they want to maintain coverage under their current plan.
+- Beneficiaries may have the option to enroll in COBRA health insurance if they want to maintain coverage under their current plan.

-Second, the loss of employer-based coverage may trigger a Special Enrollment Period (SEP), allowing them to purchase an individual or family health insurance plan outside of the ACA’s nationwide open enrollment period – a plan that is guaranteed-renewable, except in special circumstances.
+- The loss of employer-based coverage may trigger a Special Enrollment Period (SEP), allowing them to purchase an individual or family health insurance plan outside of the ACA’s nationwide open enrollment period – a plan that is guaranteed-renewable, except in special circumstances.

 - If you’ve lost your job, changed your job (or your 18-months of COBRA coverage have run out), you are able to apply for new coverage in the individual health insurance market under the Affordable Care Act, or Obamacare.

 - The next annual open enrollment period — when anyone can add or change their health coverage – is currently scheduled to begin on November 1 of this year.

 - Outside of open enrollment, under the Affordable Care Act you can generally only enroll in an Obamacare-compliant individual or family health insurance plan when you experience a qualifying life event.

 - Qualifying events include the loss of employer-based health insurance or the loss of COBRA coverage after your COBRA term expires.

 - Voluntarily ending COBRA coverage or losing COBRA coverage for not paying the monthly premium generally are not qualifying life events.
 Other qualifying life events include marriage and divorce, the birth or adoption of a child, or moving to a new coverage area, among other things.